Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-transaction.md

 Each Order can have multiple Instructions.
 In this tutorial we will only create 1 instruction.
 You can repeat Step 2 for as many instructions you need to add to the order.
 Just change the Instruction Ref to make sure they are unique per instruction.

 ## Step 1 - Create the Order
-Using the `Payout Bearer Token` we can create an Order.
+Using the `Management Bearer Token` we can create an Order.

 #### Request
 Replace the `{management-bearer-token}` placeholder value with the `Management Bearer Token` value.